jquery/learn.jquery.com/page/jquery-ui/getting-started.md

 When you click the "Download theme" button in ThemeRoller, you'll be directed to the Download Builder and your custom theme will be auto-selected in the Theme dropdown menu.
 You can configure your download package further from there.
 Once you download, you'll see that the `example.html` page is styled using your custom theme.

-**Quick Tip:** *If you ever need to edit your theme, simply open the CSS file and find on line 43 where it says "To view and modify this theme, visit ..."
-That url will open the theme in ThemeRoller for editing.*
+**Quick Tip:** *If you ever need to edit your theme, simply open the CSS file and find where it says "To view and modify this theme, visit ..."
+That URL will open the theme in ThemeRoller for editing.*

 ### Support: Where Can I Get Help?